Vietnam v China PR (2022 FIFA World Cup qualification): Head-to-head records

 Head-to-head history and statistics show that Vietnam has never won a match against a neighboring team.
 As of early February 2022, Vietnam had never beaten China in any official match or friendly encounter.
 The two teams first met in 1997 during the qualifiers for the 1998 FIFA World Cup.
 That match, held at Thống Nhất Stadium in Ho Chi Minh City, ended in a 3–1 victory for China.
 Since then, they had faced each other six more times in various competitions, and China had won every one of those matches.
 Vietnam’s heaviest defeat to China came in the 2011 AFC Asian Cup qualification, a 1–6 loss on Chinese soil.
 Most recently, on October 7, 2021, the teams met in the first-leg encounter of the third-round qualifiers, played at Sharjah Stadium in the UAE, which served as China's home ground due to pandemic regulations.
-Despite falling two goals behind, Vietnam fought back valiantly to equalize at 2–2 in the 90th minute.
-However, a stoppage-time goal secured a 3–2 win for China, extending their perfect record against Vietnam.
+Despite falling two goals behind, Vietnam fought back valiantly to equalize at 2–2 in the 90th minute but a stoppage-time goal secured a 3–2 win for China, extending their perfect record against Vietnam.

 Pre-match

-Ranking situation

-Both teams are currently sharing the bottom of the standings after seven matches in the qualifying round.
-The Vietnamese team is going through a serious crisis, having not won any points in the seven matches they have played.
-The recent 0–4 away loss to Australia not only extended their losing streak, but also officially ended the coach and his team's hopes of advancing as they became the first team to be eliminated from the qualifying round.
-Meanwhile, the Chinese team is ranked just above them with five more points, but their chances of advancing are only theoretical.
-With inconsistent form and a difficult schedule ahead, the journey of both teams in this qualifying round seems to have come to an early end.